Laboratory Constraints on the Neutron-Spin Coupling of feV-scale Axions: Further analysis of possible axion candidates

-An obvious way to directly test an axion candidate against the signal model is to fit its lineshape to the expected line shape of an axion.
+An obvious way to directly test an axion candidate against the signal model is to fit its lineshape to the expected lineshape of an axion.
 Nevertheless, fitting the lineshape of the expected axion signal is in general difficult since it has large statistical fluctuations in each frequency bin.
 To reduce this uncertainty, one has to combine the power in many bins together, but the exact number of bins to combine depends on the axion linewidth which is itself proportional to the axion frequency.
 In order to have a general lineshape analysis, we calculate the total power under each of the three expected axion peaks.
 When the peaks overlap, we separate the signal into three frequency bands as shown for example by the different colors in Fig.~\ref{fig:axionpeak666}.
 We then calculate the ratio of the central peak power to the average of the two side peak powers.
 From Monte-Carlo simulations of axions in our mass range of interest, this ratio is generally expected to be slightly larger than 1 for a good axion candidate.
+Physically, this ratio depends on the projection of the experiment's sensitive axis (defined as $\hat{\mathbf{m}}$ in Eq.~\eqref{eq:beta_def}) on the axis of Earth's rotation.
+An analytical result of this ratio can be obtained for the expected magnetic power spectrum (see Eq.~\eqref{eq:R2_avg} and Table~\ref{tab:sensitive_axis_comps}), but there is some variability for a single measurement due to the stochasticity of dark matter axions, which requires additional verification via Monte-Carlo simulations.
 In Fig.~\ref{fig:peakprob}, we plot a distribution of relative peak power ratios based on 1000 Monte-Carlo simulations for a candidate signal at 6.66675~Hz.
 We also show the experimental power ratios for the four signal candidates near 6.666~Hz that have overlapping $g_\textrm{aNN}$ confidence intervals from both summer and spring datasets.
 One can see that all signal candidates are excluded with $>90\%$ probability.
 Similar analyses are performed for other candidate peaks near 7~Hz and 8~Hz, and they are similarly inconsistent with the expected axion lineshape.

 Lastly, we note that the 6.666 Hz candidates are an integer multiple of the 3.333 Hz candidates which have non-overlapping confidence intervals in Fig.~\ref{fig:peaks_ci}, and that the 7 and 8 Hz candidates are integer multiples of a 1~Hz peak that is likely due to a clock signal in one of our electronics.
 Given the suspicious coincidences of these candidates and the fact that their lineshapes do not agree well with a true axion's lineshape, we do not in the final analysis deem any of them to be serious axion contenders.